Take the path forward with YESCARTA® CAR T-cell therapy

 • Severe fatigue or weakness

-It is important to tell your healthcare provider that you received YESCARTA and to show them your YESCARTA Patient Wallet Card.
+It is important to tell your healthcare provider that you received YESCARTA.
 Your healthcare provider may give you other medicines to treat your side effects.

 Before getting YESCARTA, tell your healthcare provider about all your medical problems, including if you have or have had: